Why it's the right time to take hypnotherapy into schools

-I’ve worked with schools for over five years, and on February the 3rd I’ll be hosting two free webinars where I’ll be sharing:
+I've worked with schools for over five years, and on February the 3rd 2016 I hosted two free webinars where I shared:

 If you're interested in working with schools, colleges, and universities as an educational performance practitioner, register for one of my free training webinars by clicking the links below.

 Webinar one: (7:00PM BST, London/ 2:00PM Eastern, New York/ 11:00AM Pacific, Los Angeles)

 Webinar two: (8:30AM BST, London/ 5:30PM AEST, Melbourne/ 7:30PM NZST, Auckland)